corda/corda/docs/source/clientrpc.rst

 The client RPC wire protocol is not currently documented.
 To use it you must use the client library provided.
 This is likely to change in a future release.

-Registering Classes With RPC Kryo
+Registering classes with RPC Kryo
 ---------------------------------

 In the present implementation of the node we use Kryo to generate the *on the wire* representation of contracts states